Contacts

 property on the result will always be an array

 even if you don't have any contacts.
-The contacts are returned in alphabetical order by first name.
+The contacts are returned in alphabetical order by name.

 Pagination